New Normal Resolutions

-A letter I wrote to myself, to survive another year of working from home turned living at work.
+A letter I wrote to myself in 2020, to survive another year of working- from-home turned living-at-work.

 As someone who entered the advertising industry in 2020, I am writing this letter to myself as a newbie and a veteran at the same time.
 After all, between lockdowns, working from home, and early morning video calls, my first 365 days working did feel 8 years long.
 These new normal resolutions are my humble attempt at making these unprecedented times feel precedented again.

 Between leaving home for college, 5 new cities in the span of 4 years, endless summer internships, moving back home, and beginning work, the last six years were spent dealing with constant change.
 Then came 2020.